Drepung Monastery: Recent events

 Almost half of the older monastic buildings was destroyed after the Chinese arrived in Lhasa in 1951.
 The chief buildings including the four colleges, the Tsokchen, and the Dalai Lamas' residence were preserved.

 The first reported demonstration during the 2008 Tibetan uprising anniversary was on 10 March 2008, when a group of 300-400 monks from Drepung monastery marched to Lhasa's center demanding religious freedom and the release of Drepung monks arrested a year earlier.
 Chinese police blocked their route, and a sitting protest began.
 Reportedly, some monks were thrown to the ground and kicked, and up to 60 monks were arrested.

 Drepung monastery was under siege four days later by Chinese forces, on 14 March 2008.
 Reports state forces had blocked off water, electricity, food and health facilities in Drepung Monastery and at other monasteries active in the demonstrations, including Ganden and Sera monasteries.
 As a consequence, monks were suffering starvation.

-After the 7 April 2008 foreign press tour by Chinese authorities, 80 monks were disappeared from Drepung and two from Labrang were disappeared for speaking out to reporters.
+After the 7 April 2008 foreign press tour by Chinese authorities, 80 monks had disappeared from Drepung and two from Labrang had disappeared for speaking out to reporters.

 The International Herald Tribune reported that Drepung Monastery reopened in 2013 after being shut for five years.